-The project takes into consideration physical and environmental constraints in that the scale and character of the new homes are harmonious with the surrounding neighborhood, which consists of a mix of housing types including detached single-family homes and multifamily residential developments.
-The new lots range between 2,657 or 3,206 square feet in size and the new homes will be two stories in height.
-The architectural design of the new homes is compatible with the design of the existing homes nearby and as such, the new development will blend into the existing neighborhood.
-In addition, the project is an in-fill development with minimal impact on the existing development pattern and will not require the demolition of any structures.
-Furthermore, a private street will provide access to the new homes, which will allow for safe and efficient vehicular circulation.
+The project takes into consideration physical and environmental constraints in that the scale and character of the new homes are consistent with the size and scale of homes in the surrounding neighborhood, which consists of Cottage, Craftsman, and Victorian homes that vary in size, height, and color.
+The new lots range between 2,012 or 5,020 square feet in size and the new homes will be two stories in height.
+The architectural design of the new homes and proposed lot sizes are compatible with the design and scale of the existing homes nearby and as such, the new development will blend into the existing neighborhood.
+In addition, the project is an in-fill development with minimal impact on the existing development pattern.
+Private streets will also provide access to the new homes, which will allow for safe and efficient vehicular circulation.
+The project is also required by the Hayward Foothills Trail Special Design Overlay District to incorporate a trail along the project frontage on 4th Street, which will help complete the envisioned trail network within the Hayward Foothills and provide pedestrian access along the east side of 4th Street, which currently does not exist.
+Furthermore, the project proposes to create a parcel along the northern end of the site adjacent to the creek that would remain free from development and be maintained by a homeowner's association and the new homes near the San Lorenzo Creek are located outside the required 20-foot creek setback area.